 - it is quick and easy to make

 - it makes a great snack for afternoon sugar cravings

 🥘 Ingredients and Substitutions

-- Chickpeas/garbanzo beans: I generally use the canned chickpeas as it's really convenient, but manytimes I cook them myself.
+- Chickpeas/garbanzo beans: I generally use canned chickpeas as it's convenient, but many times I cook them myself.

-- Chili flakes: I just love the flavor and the kick this gives to the chickpeas, but you can totally customize the spices in this recipe.
+- Chili flakes - I just love the flavor and the kick this gives to the chickpeas, but you can customize the spices in this recipe.

-- Turmeric: Makes a great healthy addition and don't forget the black pepper.
-If you don't have turmeric powder, use garlic powder or use one clove of fresh garlic.
+- Turmeric - Makes a great healthy addition and don't forget the black pepper.
+If you don't have turmeric powder, use garlic powder or one clove of fresh garlic.

 - Black Pepper - this is a must especially if turmeric powder is used it is just the duo that makes the Tango flow hehe.